DeaconNell/RTA-Analysis/README.md

 created by Reaktor Innovations and University of Helsinki.
 Copy the template, paste it to your GitHub README and edit! -->

-# Project Title

-Leveraging RTA data and Street View imagery to validate and improve road safety.
+# Leveraging RTA data and Street View imagery to validate and improve road safety.

 ## Summary